Judge shuts down January 6-based challenge to Rep. Madison Cawthorn's candidacy - KTVZ

 By Marshall Cohen

-The ruling was narrow, with Judge Richard Myers concluding that an 1872 law passed by Congress essentially repealed the 14th Amendment’s “disqualification clause.”

-This means the Constitutional challenge against Cawthorn is over, for now, though Friday’s ruling can be appealed.
-It’s a major victory for the pro-Trump firebrand, and a loss for the constitutional scholars and liberal activists who challenged him.
+This means the constitutional challenge against Cawthorn is over, though Friday’s ruling could be appealed.
+It’s a major victory for the pro-Trump firebrand, and a loss for the coalition of constitutional scholars, anti-Trump Republicans and liberal activists who filed the challenge.

+The ruling was narrow, with Judge Richard Myers concluding that an 1872 amnesty law passed by Congress essentially repealed the 14th Amendment’s “disqualification clause,” which prohibited officeholders from returning to elected positions if they supported an insurrection, but also said Congress could remove that disability with a two-thirds vote.

+Myers agreed with Cawthorn’s lawyers, who argued that the Amnesty Act of 1872 applied not only retroactively to Confederate officials, but also in perpetuity regarding future rebellions.

 The-CNN-Wire